On February 4, 2015, I awoke as a husband of two children with peanut allergies. The next day I woke up an advocate. Allow me to explain.

 - Knowing how and when to use the epinephrine auto-injector – and being certain to educate those who are responsible for doing so in your absence.

-When Liam was having his reaction, it was as if we needed permission to use the injectors, but we failed to apply them.
+When Liam was having his allergic reaction, it was as if we needed permission to use the auto-injectors, but we failed to administer them.
 While the signs were all around us, we didn’t see him struggle for breath, so we didn’t allow ourselves to think it was anaphylaxis.

 We now know that the benefits of early application of the auto-injector far outweigh the risks of waiting – one of the biggest lessons we learned in this entire ordeal.
 I also encourage other parents, whether they have children with allergies or not, to learn how to use epinephrine auto-injectors.